 An opportunity for independent and intensive study in mathematics.
 May be taken for an X status grade with consent of instructor prior to registration.
-Prerequisite: appropriate background courses depending on the nature of the work planned and consent of department chair.
+Prerequisite: appropriate background courses depending on the nature of the work planned and consent of supervising instructor.
+(Offered by arrangement)

 MTH-445 Complex Analysis (WE)